George Messo

 George Messo (born April 10, 1969) is an expatriate English poet and translator who was born in rural Lincolnshire, near the town of Barton-Upon-Humber.
 He moved to Trabzon, Turkey, in 1998 and has since lived in Oman and Saudi Arabia.
 He was the editor of Near East Review from 2001 to 2007.
 Messo is a Fellow of the Royal Asiatic Society.

 Poetry

-Messo's poetry collections are From the Pine Observatory (2000), Entrances (2006), Hearing Still (2009) and Violades & Appledown (2012).
-He appeared in the 2006 Stride anthology, The Allotment: New Lyric Poets, edited by Andy Brown.
+Messo's poetry collections are From the Pine Observatory (2000), Entrances (2006), Hearing Still (2009),Violades & Appledown (2012) and The Invention of Lars Ruth (2021).
+He appeared in the 2006 Stride anthology, The Allotment: New Lyric Poets, edited by Andy Brown, and the 2015 Bloodaxe anthology Lifesaving Poems edited by Anthony Wilson.

 The Economist has associated Messo with the so-called Istanbul School, which includes the English poet and travel writer John Ash.